1. Home

 7/10

-The Vauxhall Astra has long been a dull but dependable family hack.
+The Vauxhall Astra has long been a dull but dependable family hatchback.
 But with the arrival of the 'Astra L' in 2021, it became quite desirable, with an angular new look to set it apart from the 'jelly mould' aesthetic of the previous version.

 Launched after the creation of the Stellantis group of brands, the latest Astra shares a lot in common with the Peugeot 308, which is no bad thing.
 You can also have it with a variety of powertrains, including conventional petrol engines (but no longer a diesel), a plug-in hybrid and an Astra Electric.